sole/mindblown.js/README.md

 ##### `render(time)`

 Renders a frame with the currently active slide.
-Note if there are animations (inside replaced elements) in other slides, they will not be played--only the active slide will have animations played.
+Note if there are animations (inside custom elements) in other slides, they will not be updated--only the active slide will have animations played, as only that slide gets its `render` method called.

 ##### `setSize(width, height)`